ambreen2006/liveproject_surface_water_changes_satellite_data/Milestone-2/README.md

 1. Polygons for the water region of each image is read.
 2. Image mask is created from the water region and saved to disk.
-3. training and testing split is created using scikit's `train_test_split`.
+3. Training and testing split is created using scikit's `train_test_split`.
-4. training set is augmented with real time transformation to help avoid over-fitting.
+4. Training set is augmented with real time transformation to help avoid over-fitting.
+5. The input images and masks are then organized into a hierarchy to be used in next milestone and archived as `Satellite_Image_Data.tar.gz`